 The woman who was swayed by Pola’s freckles ended up losing the space where she kept all of the animals, so when Pola was 4-years-old, she was moved to another dog shelter, which sounded no better than the first place.
 It had 180 dogs living in — you guessed it — terrible conditions, and there was no fence to protect Pola from the massive quantity of dogs; that’s where her nightmare started, according to Juliana.
 See Photos

-Juliana’s Sanctuary shares what happened to Pola next:
+Juliana’s Sanctuary shares what happened to Pola the pig:

 For the last 8 years, Pola was living in utter filth, amongst 180 uncaged hungry dogs who constantly harassed her and sometimes tried to tear pieces of flesh from her body.
 Sadly, they did eat her tail off and parts of her vulva!
 Pola had no clean soil or grass to play on, but lived amongst garbage and dog feces and was only being fed cheap dog food (that contained pork!).
 But she never gave up hope that one day she would be rescued from this hell and be loved.

 And that day eventually came.
 Amigos del Planeta, an organisation in Colombia that helps dogs, cats, and some horses, was contacted by the shelter where Pola was living.
 Apparently Pola was no longer welcomed at the dog sanctuary because, as Juliana tells it, “they said the pig destroy everything there.”

 Whatever it takes, Pola!
 Destroying everything was probably the best thing she could’ve done in that situation, because it convinced her detainers to get rid of her.

 Amigos del Planeta doesn’t take pigs, so they turned to the only farm animal sanctuary in all of Colombia for help –Juliana’s Sanctuary, which agreed to take Pola in.